February 2, 1947– Farrah Fawcett:

 It was the face that launched a million push pins.
-An iconic 1976 Bruce McBroom poster of her in a red swimsuit, at once wholesome and lascivious, was tacked on the walls of boys’ bedrooms across the country, except mine; I had Burt Reynolds.
+An iconic Bruce McBroom poster from 1976 of her in a red swimsuit, at once wholesome and lascivious, was tacked on the walls of boys’ bedrooms across the country, except mine; I had Burt Reynolds.

 Her image was inescapable in the mid-1970s, along with her simultaneous debut in the hit television series Charlie’s Angels (1976-1981).
 That overwhelming early fascination continued to follow and, at times, haunt the fiercely private Fawcett until her early death four decades later.

-Few had recognized Fawcett’s acting potential when she arrived in Los Angeles when she was 21-years-old, fresh from graduating from the University of Texas.
-For years, she was known as a sun-kissed sex kitten from many television commercials and print ads.
+Few had recognized Fawcett’s acting potential when she arrived in Los Angeles when she was 21 years old, fresh from graduating from the University of Texas.
+For years, she was known as a sun-kissed sex kitten from her many television commercials and print ads.

 Fawcett left the show abruptly after season one, dissatisfied with her $10,000-an-episode salary and determined to find more challenging roles.
 In order to break her contract with Spelling, she was obligated for the next two years to make occasional guest appearances on Charlie’s Angels.

 For the next decade, she studied hard and worked on her acting skills in made-for-television films and miniseries, for some reason, specializing in true crime stories.